 I’m a senior manager at a specialty pharmacy.
 Our team manages and mitigates complaints from patients, prescribers and clients.
 I graduated the AP track at McClintock High School in 1999.
 I then went on to graduate from Arizona State University with a Bachelor of Science in Engineering (Biochemical).
 I achieved a couple certificates from Stanford after that in subjects of product creation and project management.
 What makes me happy is quality time with my family.
 I also relish moments to read, exercise and create—food, art work, writing.
 The Seed greatly influenced who I am today.
 It fostered an environment for us to be children in and uplifted each of us as unique beings.
 I learned the value of creative play, curiosity, community, mutual respect, nature and culture, all of which stayed with me.
 One specific example is that I still use a visualization technique I first learned from our Aikido sensei at the Seed when he was teaching us basketball.
 I don’t use it for basketball any longer, but it applies to any challenge in life.
 When I was too old to attend the Seed, I started public school and, while the transition was abrasive, I flourished academically due to a curiosity and love of learning that was nurtured by the Seed.

-I am living in Fort Collins, Colorado, where I’m in a family medicine residency program.
-I grew up in Tempe, where I also went to college.
+I am living in Pagosa Springs, Colorado, where I’m a family medicine physician.
+I grew up and went to college in Tempe.
 After graduating from ASU, I married my college girlfriend and together we traveled through almost twenty countries with our backpacks.
 We came back to the States and I decided to pursue medicine.
 I finished valedictorian of my medical school class at Midwestern University, and now spend my time focusing on the things that are important to me: my work as a doctor, my relationships as a husband and father, and my free time spent enjoying the nature that surrounds us here in Colorado.
-I came out of the Seed with a greater sense of what it means to take on another person’s perspective, to consider what it’s like to walk in someone else’s shoes.
+I came out of the Seed with a greater sense of what it means to take on another person’s perspective – to consider what it’s like to walk in someone else’s shoes.
 I also have a greater respect for the Earth, for the nature around us.
 I remember everything about the Seed.
 I remember all the kids I went to school with, all the teachers.
 My closest friends to this day went there.
 Pretty amazing, really.

 Age: 21 | Location: Boston, MA